-An opportunity for customers and the citizenry in general to voice opinions and concerns to appointed or elected officials.
+Water, the Maryland Department of the Environment, the U.S. Environmental Protection Agency, the U.S. Department of Justice, and a number of Citizen Groups that requires WSSC Water to take certain actions in order to reduce the amount of solids discharged back into opinions and concerns to appointed or elected officials.
 Section 17-202 of the Public Utilities Article of the Annotated Code of Maryland, requires that WSSC Water publish a budget before January 15, make it available to the public upon request, and hold a public hearing on the budget not less than 21 days after the budget is released for comment, but before February 15.
 Notice of WSSC Water's public hearings is sent to all customers.
-In addition, public hearing specifics (date, time, location, contact information, and procedures for testifying) are advertised in local and regional newspapers.
+In addition, public hearing specifics (date, time, location, contact information and procedures for testifying) are advertised in local and regional newspapers.